-The applicant owns a boatyard business that provides boat repair and other marine services in Marshall.
-The existing mooring buoys are for the mooring of boats associated with the business.
-Boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
-The buoys are privately owned and maintained.
+Tomales Bay Sailing LLC is a privately-owned business that offers guided sailing tours of Tomales Bay for small groups of up to six people.
+The tours usually last 2-4 hours and take place mainly in the Point Reyes National Seashore.
+The buoy is for mooring of boats associated with their business.
+Commercial boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
+The buoy is privately owned and maintained.

-The buoys have existed in Tomales Bay for many years and do not significantly alter the land.
+The buoy has existed in Tomales Bay for many years and does not significantly alter the land.
 The proposed lease is consistent with the TBMP and includes provisions protecting the public use of the proposed lease area, including a limited lease term of 10 years and a non-exclusive use provision.
 The proposed lease also requires the lessee to indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease requires the payment of annual rent to compensate the people of the State for the occupation of the sovereign land involved.
 The lease does not alienate the State's fee simple interest or permanently impair public rights.
 Upon termination of the lease, the lessee may be required to remove any improvements and restore the lease premises to their original condition.